 CompX is a leading manufacturer of engineered components utilized in a variety of applications and industries.
 Through its Security Products division CompX manufactures mechanical and electrical cabinet locks and other locking mechanisms used in postal, office and institutional furniture, transportation, vending, tool storage and other general cabinetry applications.
-CompX's Furniture Components division manufactures precision ball bearing slides and ergonomic computer support systems used in office and institutional furniture, home appliances, tool storage, healthcare and a variety of other applications.
+CompX's Furniture Components division manufactures precision ball bearing slides and ergonomic computer support systems used in office and institutional furniture, home applications.
 CompX also manufactures stainless steel exhaust systems, gauges and throttle controls for the performance boat industry through its Marine Components division.

 We account for our 30% non-controlling interest in Kronos by the equity method.
-Kronos is a leading global producer and marketer of value-added titanium dioxide pigments. $TiO_2$ is used for a variety of manufacturing applications including coatings, plastics, paper and other industrial products.
+Kronos is a leading global producer and marketer of valueadded titanium dioxide pigments. $TiO_2$ is used for a variety of manufacturing applications including coatings, plastics, paper and other industrial products.